weiningZhang/shadowdp/README.md

 As pre-compiled CPA-Checker binaries are relatively large, we don't include them as part of this project, you'll have to download them yourself.
 Run `scripts/get_cpachecker.sh` to take care of the download for you.

 **Install ShadowDP.**
-`venv` is highly recommended in order not to interfere with your system packages (or if you prefer `virtualenv` or Anaconda, the setup is similar).
+`venv` is highly recommended in order not to interfere with your system packages (or if you prefer `virtualenv` / `Anaconda`, the setup is similar).

 ```bash
 python -m venv venv